Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/normals.rst

    :class: refbox

    :Mode:      Edit Mode
-   :Panel:     :menuselection:`Tool Shelf --> Shading/UVs --> Shading --> Normals: Flip Direction`
-   :Menu:      :menuselection:`Mesh --> Normals --> Flip` or :menuselection:`Specials --> Flip Normals`
+   :Menu:      :menuselection:`Mesh --> Normals --> Flip`

-Well, it will just reverse the normals direction of all selected faces.
+This will reverse the normals direction of all selected faces.
 Note that this allows you to precisely control the direction (**not** the orientation, which is always perpendicular to the face) of your normals, as only selected ones are flipped.